BrajanHalili/backend-Hospital/README.md

     CONSTRAINT "Patients_pkey" PRIMARY KEY (id)
 )
 ~~~
-* Copy and paste this script to create "Doctors" table:
+* Copy and paste this script and click "Execute/Refresh" to create "Doctors" table:
 ~~~
 CREATE TABLE IF NOT EXISTS public."Doctors"
 (